 In this case, materials must not only be strong and resilient, but waterproof and rust resistant.

 Testing surfaces is even more important for this scenario, and wet abrasion scrub tests are necessary.
-Wet abrasion scrub testing is also vital for manufacturing parts which are constantly cleaned.
+Wet abrasion scrub testing is also vital for manufacturing parts.

 While cleanliness is essential to maintaining machine efficiency, detergents, pressure washing, and scrubbing may contribute to wear and tear, making resistance all the more imperative.